 1. A personal story

-When preparing to approach a journalist whether by cold email or face-to-face interaction, choosing to share a more personal story can give you the upper hand from the beginning.
+When preparing to approach a journalist whether by cold email or face-to-face interaction, sharing a more personal story can give you the upper hand from the beginning.
 Journalists love stories that can capture the minds of their readers.
 However, personal stories have to be real or people will see through the lies.
-For startup founders, the story about how you built your business from nothing can be very personal, but again to most journalists, very moving.
-That is why in the most recent times, personal stories by founders about how they started their companies with just $100 in their garages have become so common and yet, every similar story is still as moving as the first.
+For startup founders, the story about how you built your business from nothing can be very personal and very moving.
+That is why personal stories by founders about how they started their companies with just $100 in their garages have become so common and yet, every similar story is still as moving as the first.

 2. A new feature you’ve launched